benetech/martus.martus-build/BuildFiles/Documents/README.txt

 go to http://www.martus.org/downloads/.

-A. Changes from version 3.3.2 to version 3.4
+A. Changes from version 3.4 to version 3.4.1

 This release is available in English and other languages as indicated on the http://www.martus.org software download page.
 Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

-- Changed the Martus time-out when there is no activity to be more flexible, instead of always timing out at 10 minutes.
+- Changed the Martus time-out length when there is no activity to be more flexible, instead of always timing out at 10 minutes – this can help improve the performance of long operations (such as retrieval of bulletins from the server).
 Different time-out lengths are allowed by setting a parameter in the command line used to run Martus.
 The parameter is "--timeout-minutes=X" where X can be any number of minutes.
 For example, to set the timeout length for Martus running on your computer in Windows to always be 5 minutes, change the command line in the desktop shortcut (right-click, and choose Properties) to the following:
 C:\Martus\bin\java.exe -Xbootclasspath/p:C:\Martus\lib\ext\bc-jce.jar -jar C:\Martus\martus.jar --timeout-minutes=5
   For instructions on how to change the Martus command line for Mac or Linux, see section 2a of the User Guide or email info@martus.org.